catchorg/Catch2/docs/configuration.md

 `CATCH_CONFIG_POSIX_SIGNALS` is on by default, except when Catch is compiled under `Cygwin`, where it is disabled by default (but can be force-enabled by defining `CATCH_CONFIG_POSIX_SIGNALS`).

-`CATCH_CONFIG_GETENV` is on by default, except when Catch is compiled under some platforms that lacks working `getenv` (currently Windows UWP and Playstation).
+`CATCH_CONFIG_GETENV` is on by default, except when Catch2 is compiled for platforms that lacks working `std::getenv` (currently Windows UWP and Playstation).

 `CATCH_CONFIG_WINDOWS_CRTDBG` is off by default.
 If enabled, Windows's CRT is used to check for memory leaks, and displays them after the tests